Marilene shares her story:

 In 2011, I decided to start my own business: De Taalvraag.
 It was a gamble, but it has been one of the best decisions of my life.

 In the first years, the course participants were mainly expats and family migrants.
 I quickly opted for teaching higher educated students, because I found this group the most inspiring.
 In groups with the same education and language level, I can help my students to achieve their goals quickly and effectively.
-Later, I also decided that I wanted to teach Dutch to higher educated refugees again.
+Later, I also decided that I wanted to teach Dutch to refugees again.
 However, these students could only get a loan from DUO for my course if I had the Blik op Werk quality mark.
 That is why I decided to obtain the quality mark.
+With the new integration law aigain I have more family migrants.

 Because of the many positive reviews, more and more students came to De Taalvraag.
 I noticed that the work was getting too much for me.
-In the summer of 2018, Ruth Hoornveld came to work at De Taalvraag.
+Since 2018 I have been working with one to three teachers, but De Taalvraag stays a small school, I want to know all students personally.

 I spend most of my time teaching and coordinating the NT2 courses at De Taalvraag.
 I also provide training to other teachers.
 From 2011 to 2018, I also worked at the Babel language institute as an examiner of the AKV test, an exam for doctors who speak other languages.